siyangsun/courtyard/content/siyang everything dump.md

 ---
-title: "Siyang everything dump"
+title: Siyang everything dump
-tags:
+tags: []
-- room
 ---
 A few years ago I started posting sketches and unfinished artwork in a [secret tumblr account](https://siyang-art-dump.tumblr.com/).
 I don't quite remember why I did it, but it must have been some combination of:
 - getting in the habit of "finishing"